RogerCronin/RogerCronin.github.io/readme.md

 Anyways you can poke around at some of my projects here.

-## JavaScript Message

-JavaScript Message is a shitty little in-school messaging platform intended to be an anonymous Discord-esque place.
-It originally used Google's Firebase as the main database, but the current version actually stores its messages via a Discord bot.
-Horrible, I know.

 ## Gnome Fighter+

 Gnome Fighter: Thanksgiving Edition was created my freshman year of high school on MIT App Inventor.
 For a while there was a terrible online port of it, but I recently rebuilt it from the ground up.
 Now it uses CSS and img tags.
 Ugh.